jatinarora96/C-codes/Postfix Calculator/README.md

 This program basically evaluates the postfix expression and it can be used as simple example which involves datastructure and pointer manipulation.
+You can use 'gcc PostfixCalc.c -o PostfixCalc -lm' for compiling and './PostfixCalc' for executing.